quocnhut134/Horror_Scene_Classification_based_on_video/README.md

 pip install -r requirement.txt
 ```

+**Warning:** Beacause of deploying the streamlit app, requirement.txt doesn't contain spyder and ipywidget.
+You need to install them separately after installing packages in requirement.txt.

 Also, this project includes using GPU to relabel data, fine-tune **YOLOv8**, preprocess data and train **Classifier Model**.
 So, please ensure that you installed **CUDA Toolkit** and its suitable **CuDNN** version.

 This project uses: